What is Mipiti?

 - Describe your feature — in the chat, from a Jira issue, or through your AI coding agent via MCP

-- Generate — Mipiti's agentic pipeline produces a complete threat model in minutes
+- Generate — Mipiti's agentic pipeline produces a complete threat model: trust boundaries, assets, capability-defined attackers, a cross-product of control objectives, and concrete controls

 - Refine — ask follow-up questions or request changes conversationally

-- Discover gaps — AI coding agents report missing implementations as negative findings, so nothing slips through
+- Discover gaps — AI coding agents report missing implementations as negative findings, closing the loop between what the model requires and what the code actually does

-- Comply — select a compliance framework, run gap analysis, remediate
+- Comply and track — select a compliance framework, run gap analysis, remediate, export signed reports

 What you get